igrishaev/virtuoso/README.md

 ## About

 The recent release of Java 21 introduced virtual threads to the scene.
-It's a nice feature that allows you to run imperative code such as it has been written in an asynchronous way.
+It's a nice feature that allows you to run imperative code, such as it was written in an asynchronous way.
 This library is a naive attempt to gain something from the virtual threads.

 ## Installation